Educational Objectives and Outline

 A critical understanding of the processes and effects of digital storytelling to acquire digital storytelling technology and cultivate ability to use it creatively.
 (Interactive Storytelling, Game Design and Culture, Interface Design, Communication Design Workshop)

 Prospects and Career paths after graduation

-Students in the Department of Communication gain knowledge in their areas of interest not only through classroom lectures, but also through autonomous, student-led activities.
-The currently active student-led activities include the Department of Communications Student Council, Band, Advertising Club, Soccer Club, Video Production, Movie Production, Basketball Club, Journalism Society, Music Club, and Dance Club.
+Students in the Department of Media and Communication gain knowledge in their areas of interest not only through classroom lectures, but also through autonomous, student-led activities.
+The currently active student-led activities include the Department of Media and Communication's Student Council, Band, Advertising Club, Soccer Club, Video Production, Movie Production, Basketball Club, Journalism Society, Music Club, and Dance Club.